fragarco/abasc/docs/en/abasc.md

 ### `RUN label or file`

 **Command.** In Locomotive BASIC, this command runs the program already in memory starting at the specified `label`, or loads a program from `file` and executes it from the beginning.
-BASC only supports the first form: it simply jumps to `label` as if executing a `GOTO`.
+ABASC only supports the first form: it simply jumps to `label` as if executing a `GOTO`.

 ### `SAVE file[,type][,address,size[,entry]]`

 **Command.** In Locomotive BASIC, this instruction saves a program to disk or tape.
-BASC, however, only allows saving a memory region as a binary file.
+ABASC, however, only allows saving a memory region as a binary file.
 Therefore, the file `type` must be always **B** (Binary), and must be specified as such if any of the following parameters are used.
 For reference, the file types supported in Locomotive BASIC are:

 * **A** – ASCII text
 * **P** – Protected file